Hishaam-Ahmed/Freelance-Manager/README.md

 ## Installation

-First [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the repository then use the following command in the terminal of the project folder
+First [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the repository or dowload it, then use the following command in the terminal of the project folder

 ```bash
   npm install